Lyn Collingwood: Early career

-Acting career
+Home and Away

-Collingwood appeared in a film short in the early 1960s, before appearing in a few TV roles starting from the late 1970s, she became most known however when she was cast in serial Home and Away as gossip comic character Colleen Smart, (later Stewart), and was a recurring original character in 1988 to 1989.
-In 1997 she returned for a guest appearance, before returning again in 1999, this time as a regular character remaining a permanent member of the cast for the next 14 years until leaving in May 2012, she did however make a return to the series on 27 November 2012, before departing again in 2013.
+She became most known however, when she was cast in serial Home and Away as recurring gossip comic character Colleen Smart (later Stewart) in 1988 to 1989.
+In 1997 she returned for a guest appearance, before returning again in 1999, this time as a regular character, remaining a permanent member of the cast for the next 14 years until leaving in May 2012, to concentrate on writing and directing.
+She did however make a return to the series in November 2012, before departing again in 2013.
+She has since stated that she has no intention of returning to Home and Away, feeling she is now too old to do so.